tttonyalpha/isaac_sim_notes/README.md

 If you opened this guide, most likely the [main instruction](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/manual_livestream_clients.html) on the Nvidia website did not help you, so here I will tell you what I managed to learn by trial and error
 :::

-## Mandatory Graphics Card Requirements
+## Minimal Graphics Card Requirements

 :::warning